Blockstream/satellite/doc/hardware.md

 | Telstar 18V Ku     | E4000         |
 | Telstar 18V C      | R820T2        |

+This tuner recommendation has to do with the L-band frequencies that are expected in each region, as summarized in the [frequency guide](frequency.md#l-band-frequencies).
+The E4000 tuner is recommended for the regions where the expected L-band frequency is close to the maximum tuning range of the R820T2 tuner (1766 MHz).

 Hence, for example, if you are going to receive from Galaxy 18, you should get an RTL-SDR RTL2832U with tuner R820T2 and TCXO.
 In contrast, for example, if you are going to receive from Telstar 11N Africa, you should get an RTL-SDR RTL2832U with tuner E4000 and TCXO.
 Note that the RTL-SDR models featuring the E4000 tuner are marketed as **extended tuning range RTL-SDR** or **XTR RTL-SDR**.

-The next component is the **LNB Power Supply** (or Power Inserter).
-It supplies a DC voltage to the LNB via the coaxial cable, typically of 13 VDC or 18 VDC.
+The next component of the SDR receiver setup is the **LNB Power Supply** (or Power Inserter).
+This component supplies a DC voltage to the LNB via the coaxial cable, typically of 13 VDC or 18 VDC.
 On a non-SDR setup, the receiver itself can provide power to the LNB, so there is no need for an external power supply.
 In contrast, this is not possible with an SDR-based setup using the SDR interface alone.
 Hence, an external supply is required.

 The type of power supply that is easy to find in the market is known as "Single Wire Multiswitch" (SWM) power supply.
 You can look for an SWM power inserter and